Sammy-Colon/go-builder-pattern-boilerplate/README.md

 Select your struct in your editor.
 Execute the command "Generate Boilerplate" (with <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and typing the command)

-It adds the following lines of code:
+When using the old generator (`v1`), it adds the following lines of code:

 ```go
 type ConfigOption func(Config) Config